 Motivational Tips Recommended by Our Readers

-- Comic books!!
+- Comic books!
 (Recommended by Alaina K. via Facebook)

-- I have one who is motivated by keeping a reading log of books he has finished.
+- Keeping a reading log of completed books can be a great motivator!
 (Recommended by Robin W., AALP Customer Service)

-- Silly chapter books like How to Eat Fried Worms can be a great motivator.
+- Choose silly chapter books like How to Eat Fried Worms that tickle your child’s funny bone.
 (Recommended by Rachael via blog comment)

-Photo credit: Rachel Neumann
+Photo credit: Rachel Neumann and Joleen Steel